The new X’Trapolis 2.0 trains provide more reliable journeys, better passenger information, and improved accessibility, energy efficiency and comfort.

 The X’Trapolis 2.0 trains are being made in Victoria at Ballarat, with at least 60 per cent local content, exceeding the Government’s minimum 50 per cent local content requirement.

-Alstom recently completed upgrade works at the Ballarat site to bring it up to modern standards, as part of the Victorian Government's $986 million investment in the X'Trapolis 2.0 project.
+As part of the project, Alstom’s Ballarat manufacturing site was upgraded to bring it up to modern standards, supported by the Victorian Government's investment in the X'Trapolis 2.0 project.

 The Ballarat facility is over 100 years old and has a proud history as a key pillar of the state's rolling stock industry.